 Application to the Gender Studies Concentration in the MA program:

 There are no additional individual criteria established for admission to the Gender Through Literatures and Cultures in English Track in the MA degree program.
-Any student admitted to the MA in English Studies program is expected to choose a Track for their specialization by the end of the second semester the latest, on completion of the course Gendering Theory, Theories of Gender: A Historic Perspective.
+Any student admitted to the MA in English Studies program is expected to choose a Track for their specialization by the end of the first semester the latest, on completion of the course Gendering Theory, Theories of Gender: A Historic Perspective.
 Students are requested to complete an official form and submit it to Erzsébet Barát, Convener of the program.

 Eligibility requirements for MA in English Studies: